-You will incur a lifetime ISA government withdrawal charge (currently 25%) if you transfer the funds to a different ISA or withdraw the funds before age 60 and you may therefore get back less than you paid into a lifetime ISA.
+You will incur a LISA government withdrawal charge (currently 25%) if you transfer the funds to a different ISA or withdraw the funds before age 60 (other than for purchasing your first home) and you may therefore get back less than you paid into a lifetime ISA.

-By saving in a lifetime ISA instead of enrolling in, or contributing to an auto-enrolment pension scheme, occupational pension scheme, or personal pension scheme:
+By saving in a LISA instead of enrolling in, or contributing to an auto-enrolment pension scheme, occupational pension scheme, or personal pension scheme:

-- (i) you may lose the benefit of contributions from your employer (if any) to that scheme; and (ii) your current and future entitlement to means tested benefits (if any) may be affected. - Innovative Finance ISA: These now rare ISAs are limited to investments in two specialist, higher risk lending areas and cash deposits. - Help to Buy ISA This type of ISA is no longer available to new investors.
+(i) you may lose the benefit of contributions from your employer (if any) to that scheme; and (ii) your current and future entitlement to means tested benefits (if any) may be affected.

+Help to Buy ISA This type of ISA is no longer available to new investors.
 In practice, it was a variant of a cash component basic ISA, aimed at first home buyers.
-The plan has been replaced by the Lifetime ISA (see above), but existing investors can continue making contributions.
+The plan has been replaced by the Lifetime ISA (see above), but existing investors can continue making contributions until November 2029.